eheikes/project-updater/README.md

 Run `update-project` in your project folder to update it according to these conventions.

+There are [built-in templates](templates) used by the updater if no other templates are specified.
+The tool can instead use a specified folder (in order of precedence):

+* a `--templates` argument on the command line
+* a `TEMPLATES` environment variable
+* a `templates` folder in your home directory

 Note that human intervention is still required!
 You'll need to review the changes and commit them or roll them back.

 ## Included